thelia-modules/TheliaStudio/Readme.md

 #### 4.2.2 Generating everything

-Write your schema.xml, then if needed write your config-form.yml You can now launch ```$ php Thelia module:generate:everything```, your can use the --table option to specify the tables you want to generate.
+Write your schema.xml, then if needed write your config-form.yml You can now launch ```$ php Thelia module:generate:all```, your can use the --table option to specify the tables you want to generate.

 Go to the ```Form``` directory and change the form names that you want.
 You can change the generated templates as you want, as the generator integrates everything, everywhere, even if it's not needed.